-Idiyappam are a flour based food from southern India, Sri Lanka and parts of Malaysia, they are also known as Semige, Nooputt (or Noolputtu), Kodava, Putumayam or good old Sri Lankan string hoppers.
-They are without doubt one of my favourite things to eat and just perfect for smooshing into curries with your fingers.
+Idiyappam is a flour-based food from southern India, Sri Lanka and parts of Malaysia, they are also known as Semige, Nooputt (or Noolputtu), Kodava, Putumayam or good old Sri Lankan string hoppers.
+They are without a doubt one of my favourite things to eat and just perfect for smooshing into curries with your fingers.
 They are basically a type of noodle, so once you have made your dough using Idiyappam flour, you need a tool to form the little nests of thin strands.
-Idiappam making requires a machine to press the dough through tiny holes, enter the idiyappam maker.
+Idiyappam making requires a machine to press the dough through tiny holes, enter the idiyappam maker.
 This tool or idiyappam maker can be a traditional, dedicated device, or a noodle or pasta maker can do the job.
 Some are so beautiful you could buy them just as decorative objects.

 Appam means pancake, idi means broken down.
 The flour used is commonly rice, finger millet (ragi) or wheat.